 A delicatessan, in Cork.
 Gold exploration in Canada.
 The Olive Stall in the English Market Cork.

-About Me: My name is Jess.
+My name is Jess.
 I am a 31 year old geologist, living in Galway city and working as a researcher in the National University of Galway Ireland.

 My name is Jess, I am a proud Cork woman currently living in Galway with my partner Kev.
 I love music, movies and food, so in my spare time love to go to live gigs, to the cinema or out for dinner.
 My favourite way to keep fit is taking a long walk by the sea, but I also love yoga!
 My newest interest involves mixing science and art to help people learn more about the world around us, for example reading poetry about the landscape while getting outdoors and seeing some amazing geology.